-Nick is a Partner in Nexia Edwards Marshall’s Business Consulting and Taxation divisions.
+Nick is a Consultant in Nexia Edwards Marshall’s Business Consulting and Taxation divisions.

 Nick provides taxation, accounting and business services to clients ranging from individuals to ASX-listed corporations.